ibalampanis/ai-ethics/guide.md

 8. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts"
 9. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
 10. Li, F., Ruijs, N., & Lu, Y. (2022).
 Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
+11. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation